garbados/roll-rs/README.md

 ## Usage

 roll-rs understands a `NdM[+-]XbB?wW?` syntax, which is probably unreadable if software hasn't already rotted your brain.
-Here are some example:
+Here are some examples:

 - `1d8`: Roll one eight-sided die.
 - `1d4+1`: Roll one four-sided die and add one.